diogo149/autocause/README.md

 Status
 -----
-+ Numerical-Numerical data seems to be working fine
++ Feature creation works fine
-+ Numerical-Categorical data results in an empty list trying to be aggregated
-+ Categorical-Numerical seems to result in flattening the 2-D matrix into a 1-D one
++ No features have been tested for performance (so they may be wrong)